angelmz/learn-elixir-with-tests/hello-world.md

 Run `elixir test` in your terminal.
 It should've passed!
 Just to check, try deliberately breaking the test by changing the `"Hello, world"` string.

-Notice the file extensions `.exs` which `greetings_test.exs` uses and the `.ex` our `greetings.ex` file uses.
+Notice the file extensions `.exs` which `hello_world_test.exs` uses and the `.ex` our `hello_world.ex` file uses.
 The main difference between .ex and .exs files in Elixir is the way they are compiled and executed. `.ex` files are compiled ahead-of-time (AOT) into bytecode and are intended to be used in production environments, while `.exs` files are interpreted at runtime and are typically used for development, testing, and other tasks that don't require the performance benefits of AOT compilation.

 ### Writing tests